Illawarra Environmental Education Centre logo

 Learning experiences

-Using a range of equipment including thermometers, soil probes, anemometers and light meters, students examine the physical conditions of two different ecosystems, rainforest and grassland.
-Their data is collated and collected for further graphing and mathematical exercises in class to assist in comparing the climatic data of Australia with another country in Asia.
+Using a range of equipment including thermometers, soil probes, anemometers and light meters, students examine the physical conditions of a rainforest slope and a disturbed area.
+Their data is collated and collected for processing and analysis leading to discussion on the consequences of change to a natural environment.

 Key syllabus outcomes